mhmalves/GettingAndCleaningData-CourseProject/README.md

 - CodeBook.md: describes the variables, the data, and any transformations performed to clean up the data
 - run_analysis.R: is the R script with the whole transformation
-- tidyData.txt: is the output of the run_analysis script with the tidy data set

 ## Description: